 - Be an ongoing contact/resource to prospective students throughout the application and admission decision processes.

 - Attend at least one Prospective Student Days in the spring.

 - Assist OSDI staff with social media campaigns

 Retention responsibilities include:

 - Field current students’ questions via email, phone and/or in person as needed.

 - Be an ongoing contact/resource to current students throughout the academic year.

-- Attend and help facilitate a variety of retention programs and events, including Coffee Tuesdays, professional development workshops and community building events.
+- Attend and help facilitate a variety of retention programs and events

-- Offer tours or visits to various places in Seattle that emphasize the diversity resources and points of interests relevant to a specific field of study.
+- Offer tours or visits to various places in Seattle that emphasize the diversity resources and points of interest relevant to a specific field of study.

 - Help build a welcoming, nurturing, diverse and inclusive community of learners and practitioners at COE.